Skip to main content

 A Run is an instance of a Job that represents one of its occurrences in time.

 Runs can be used to observe changes in Jobs between their instances.
-If, for example, you have cron running a Python script that repeats a query every day, this should resuilt in a separate Run for each day.
+If, for example, you have cron running a Python script that repeats a query every day, this should result in a separate Run for each day.

 Run Facets